JLBrigham/CV/README.md

 A junior developer who graduated from Makers Academy in April 2021, I am now excited to be looking for my first role in the tech industry.

-During this intensive 16 week bootcamp, I have gone from having basic Ruby programming skills to the ability to build a full stack mobile/web application.
-All whilst learning and understanding the importance of best coding practices and the value of writing high quality code. (add link) (mention previous work experience) Seeing the progression I've made in this short space of time has taught me that with a growth mindset, I have all the skills needed to learn whatever I put my mind to.
+During this intensive 16 week bootcamp, I have gone from having basic Ruby programming skills to the ability to build a [full stack mobile/web application](https://github.com/JLBrigham/Grappitude).
+All whilst learning and understanding the importance of best coding practices and the value of writing high quality code.
+Coming from a background in travel, tourism and property and seeing the progression I've made in this short space of time has taught me that with a growth mindset, I have all the skills needed to learn whatever I put my mind to.
 The opportunities the tech industry will give me to continue this really excites me.
 Whilst at Makers I particularly enjoyed pair-programming and working on group engineering projects.
 I have seen the huge benefits that come from working collaboratively and am excited that the tech industry provides a chance to work and develop my skills further in this way.

-(Mention blog)

 Since graduating from university I have spent the majority of my time living and working overseas.
 I've been based in Chamonix-Mont-Blanc, France for the past 4 years.

+To record my journey as a software developer I've started a blog, take a look [here](https://joannabrigham.medium.com/) if you would like to find out more.

 ## Projects